nezt/clicktochat_ejabberd/README.md

 	{riak_cluster,cluster} to set your cluster info.

-the structure for the conversation is:
+The structure for the conversation is:

          |                    |     [{record,[[{current_time, CurrentDate},               |
          |  IdHelpDeskuser    |                {user, User},                              |